Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.setVanityMode`

-Toggles the camera into third person mode.
+Toggles the camera into vanity mode.
+In vanity mode the camera is in third person and it is orbiting slowly around the player character.
 Returns true if changed to vanity mode.

 Note that unlike the vanity mode caused by not doing anything for a while, this vanity mode must be toggled to go off.